munkireport/munkireport-php/app/modules/certificate/README.md

 Certificate module
 ==================

-Provides certificate information on certs found in `/etc/certificates/`
+Provides certificate information on certs found in `/etc/certificates/` and the System Keychain.

 The table provides the following information per 'certificate':